the-saif-ahmad/scripts/README.md

 ### run
 Compiles and executes single code files
 ```
-Usage: run -f [FILENAME] [options]
+Usage: run {FILENAME} [options]
     	-i	Specify the input file to use
     	-o	Specify an expected output file to diff stdout with
-	-u	Use stdin instead of 'in.txt' as input
+    	-u	Use stdin instead of '$IN_FILE' as input
     	-s	Do a simple compile and execute
     	-r	Skip compilation and just run the class
     	-b	Specify the amount of times to run the program, and output the average runtime
+    	-e	Specify a file to pipe output to
+    	-c	Use color for diff (must have colordiff installed)
 	-h	Show usage
 ```